ZhiyuAlexZhang/Grisey/README.md

 # Grisey

 Grisey is a free, open-source metering suite for mixing and mastering: level, loudness, true peak, spectrum, spectrogram, stereo image, and phase correlation, all in one resizable window.
-It sets out to be state of the art, the kind of metering that you would expect to pay for, measured to the published standards (ITU-R BS.1770 and EBU R 128) and tested against them, and free for everyone.
+It aims to be state of the art, the kind of metering you'd expect to pay for.
+Its measurements follow the published standards (ITU-R BS.1770 and EBU R 128) and are tested against them, and it's free for everyone.

-It is made for the community, and made to be learned from.
-The measurement code is kept apart from the interface, written to be read, and covered by tests, and the [roadmap](ROADMAP.md) records why things are built the way they are, with the measurements behind each decision.
-If you want to know how a loudness meter, a true peak detector, or a spectrum analyzer really works, the source is there to show you.
-Questions, ideas, and pull requests are welcome.
+Grisey is built for the community, and it's built to be learned from.
+The measurement code is kept apart from the interface so that it's easy to read, and it's covered by tests.
+The [roadmap](ROADMAP.md) records why things are built the way they are, along with the measurements behind each decision.
+If you've ever wondered how a loudness meter or a true peak detector actually works, the source is there to show you.
+Questions and ideas are welcome, and so are pull requests.

 It runs as a VST3, AU, or CLAP plugin, or as a standalone app, on macOS and Windows.